 In addition, the Force Communications Center acts as the Force telephone operator and provides telephone directory assistance for all Force members and external callers.
 Lastly, the Force Communications Center is responsible for the proactive monitoring and detection of faults across all MFO network nodes and equipment outside of normal business hours and tasking on-call ICT maintenance support in the case of key ICT events.

 The AVSM office is responsible for overseeing the rotary-wing budget, managing critical items, and expediting aviation part repair shipments.
-The company maintains a main office on North Camp as well as a satellite office at South Camp.

 Since June 2010, in addition to the Rotary-Wing Aviation Unit, the Aviation Company has contributed aircraft to the the Fixed-Wing Aviation Unit.
 Currently, this consists of one C-12 Huron aircraft, three pilots and two maintenance engineers.